-HOBI Labs' HydroScats (HydroScat-2, -4 and -6), a-Beta and c-Beta are instruments for measuring optical backscattering\ in natural waters.
+HOBI Labs' HydroScats (HydroScat-2, -4 and -6), a-Beta and c-Beta are instruments for measuring optical backscattering^{} in natural waters.
 For detailed information about these instruments, see their individual User's Manuals, available from www.HOBILabs.com.
 One of their key features is the capability for a rigorous calibration that is robust enough to be performed by users in their labs or in the field.
-The calibration requires a fixture, described in section 2, which can be purchased from HOBI Labs, but is mechanically simple and could be built by others.
-HOBI Labs' HydroSoft 2.5 (and later) software guides users through the calibration to make it as straightforward as possible.
+The calibration requires a fixture, described in section 2, which can be purchased from HOBI Labs.
+HOBI Labs' HydroSoft software (versions 2.5 and later) guides users through the calibration to make it as straightforward as possible.

-The calibration has three primary parts: $\mu$ coefficients, dark offsets, and gain ratios, described below.
+The calibration has three primary parts: μ coefficients, dark offsets, and gain ratios, described below.